Learning the Compositional Spaces for Generalized Zero-shot Learning: Learning Compositional Spaces for G-ZSL

-When $H_{0}$ is accepted, it indicates that the $f_{c}\left(\cdot\right)$ is trustworthy, and the confidence scores of training and testing instances in class $c$ come from the same distribution.
-We are certain that a large portion of testing instances $\left\{ {z}_{te}^{c}\right\} =f_{c}\left(\left\{ \mathbf{x}_{te}^{c}\right\} \right)$ should be indeed in the class $c$.
-On the other hand, when $H_{0}$ is rejected, we are not sure whether $f_{c}\left(\cdot\right)$ is well learned; and the class labels of these testing instances are uncertain.
-To this end, we introduce a new domain -- uncertain domain to include these instances.
+When $H_{0}$ is accepted, it indicates that the $m_{c}\left(\cdot\right)$ is trustworthy, and the confidence scores of training and testing instances in class $c$ come from the same distribution.
+We are certain that a large portion of testing instances $\left\{ {z}_{te}^{c}\right\} =m_{c}\left(\left\{ \mathbf{x}_{te}^{c}\right\} \right)$ should be in the class $c$.
+On the other hand, when $H_{0}$ is rejected, we are not sure whether $m_{c}\left(\cdot\right)$ is well learned; the class labels of these testing instances are uncertain.
+To this end, we introduce a new compositional space -- uncertain space to include these instances.